snmateen/Behavioral-Cloning/writeup_template.md

 4. Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
+* Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving, recovering from the left and right sides of the road.
 Data was collected driving the car for 3 loops in counter clockwise direction and 2 loops in clockwise directions.

-For details about how I created the training data, see the next section.
+*For details about how I created the training data, see the next section. *

-Model Architecture and Training Strategy
+### Model Architecture and Training Strategy

-1. Solution Design Approach
+#### 1. Solution Design Approach

 The overall strategy for deriving a model architecture was to start with simple such as LeNet architecture and move on to using NVIDIA self driving car architecture which can be found [here](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).